County of Paintearth No. 18

-The County of Paintearth No. 18 is a municipal district in east central Alberta, Canada.
-Located in Census Division No. 7, its municipal office is located southeast of the Town of Castor near the intersection of Highway 12 and Highway 36.
+The County of Paintearth No. 18 is a municipal district in east central Alberta, Canada, located in Census Division No. 7.
+Its municipal office is located southeast of the Town of Castor near the intersection of Highway 12 and Highway 36.

 History

-Originally incorporated in 1944 as the Municipal District of Paintearth No. 334, it was established as a county in 1962.
+Originally incorporated in 1944 as the Municipal District of Paintearth No. 334, it was restructured as a county in 1962.